zekunhao1995/DualSDF/README.md

 <table>
     <tbody>
         <tr>
-            <td>Adjust the wheelbase of a car by changing the distance between two spheres</td>
+            <td>Adjust the wheelbase of the car by changing the distance between the two selected spheres</td>
             <td rowspan=3>
                 <p align="center">
                     <img width="384" src="teaser.gif">